Give your sewing projects a professional finish by adding piping! Learn how to make and sew piping with today’s tutorial.

 Step One:

 Put the piping foot on your sewing machine.
-You’ll have the raw edge of the piping flush with the raw edge of the fabric.
+The piping’s raw edge will be flush with the fabric’s raw edge.

 Pin the piping in place.
 The piping under the groove of the foot.
 Next, adjust your needle left/right so that it is lined up with the existing stitching line in the piping.
 Start sewing 2” in from the tail end of the piping.

 Sew.
-When you get to a corner, clip the piping so that it will go around the corner.
-Sew to the end, then put your needle down, your presser foot up and pivot.
+When you get to a corner, clip the piping to go around the corner.
+Sew to the end, then put your needle down, your presser foot up, and pivot.
 Keep sewing around the other side.
 Stop sewing 2” from where you started.

 How to Join Piping Ends

-When you are done it will look like this, but you still need to join the ends of the piping.
-There are many ways to do this, I’m going to share with you my favorite way.
+When you are done, it will look like this, but you still need to join the ends of the piping.
+There are many ways to do this, but I’m going to share my favorite way.

 1- Fold back the piping where you started.